Personal-scale Web scraping for fun and profit

 const data = await res.json()

-I've since learned that it's possible to get raw HTML responses using .text() instead.
-And further, on tweaking this for these experiments, that:
+I've since learned that it's possible to get raw HTML responses using .text()

 As an aside, this piece actually came from a fourth project... for fun, I've been slowly been going through CTF puzzles hosted at a site called Over the Wire -- I won't get into detail about how, since they ask users not to post writeups, but to be vague about it some level solutions require brute-forcing your way to a solution (by design), by attempting possible solutions in a loop until you have the right one.
-Since the Natas series in particular (which is what I'm currently about halfway into) consists of Web application challenges, a natural path to take here is to implement this via looped fetches.
+Since the Natas series in particular (which is what I'm currently about halfway into) consists of Web application challenges, a natural path to take here is to implement this via looped fetch

-Funny side story: at a previous workplace, a week after getting scolded for not spending my off-hours technical dives on skills that related more directly to my job, I then found myself having to ssh pkill -9 a stuck process in order to stop my development box from hanging -- something that I also learned how to do from these puzzles.
+Funny side story: at a previous workplace, a week after getting scolded for not spending my off-hours technical dives on skills that related more directly to my job, I then found myself having to ssh pkill -9

 Speedrun skips (Taking shortcuts)